 It’s not necessary to live in the urban center of Costa Rica for children to have access to schooling.
 The country’s vision on education is open with a wide variety of options from jungle and nature schools to the more traditional learning centers so that every child has the opportunity to find what is right for them.

 Water sports and activities in Uvita

 With the Pacific Ocean at your doorstep days are spent offshore fishing, snorkeling, boating, swimming, and kayaking.

 The area around is stunning and provides wonderful walks.
 Discovering Nauyaca Waterfalls takes you into what feels like a utopia against the backdrop of the greenery.

-The neighboring Dominical is well known and popular for its surf regardless if you are a beginner or have been riding the waves for years.
-The town has a bohemian vibe where people come for a chill and laid-back atmosphere.
+The neighboring Dominical is well known and popular for its surf, regardless if you are a beginner or have been riding the waves for years.
+The town has a bohemian vibe where people come for a chill, laid-back atmosphere.

 San Jose, the capital and hub of Costa Rica, is almost 4 hours away.
 This can be a positive to some, escaping from the chaos of the city, and negative to others that need the amenities of the city.